 Avoiding Heat Stroke in Dogs

-♦ Provide your pet outdoors with shelter, shade, air conditioned dog house
+♦ Provide your pet outdoors with either a shelter, shade, air conditioned dog house

-, a ventilated dog house or install your own dog air conditioner
+, a ventilated dog house with door flaps tied back, a cooling fan or your own dog air conditioner

 ♦ Provide access to cool drinking water in a non-metallic bowl.